anasgauba/Mobile-Agents/README.md

 Anas:
 In addition to the functions that we wrote together, I did the design diagram doc, worked on some functions in node, MobileAgents, and Agent.
 I also did most of the testing.
 I found errors and we tried to fix the error together.

+NOTE:
+This program will first create one agent in the base stattion.
+This agent will walk through the graph until it finds a yellow node.
+Then it will clone itself to its yellow and blue neighbors.
+If there are other yellow nodes and the node doesn't have access to those yellow nodes (They are not their neighbors), then it won't (obviously) clone itself to that node, and we will end up with some yellow nodes that don't have agents.